Didcot Parkway station – Wittenham Clumps – Little Wittenham – Dorchester – Warborough – Shillingford – Benson – Wallingford – Cholsey

 Useful websites: Significant sections of this walk follow the Thames Path.
 The route passes the Earth Trust Centre at Little Wittenham, passes through historic Dorchester-on-Thames and Wallingford.
 The walk parallels the Cholsey & Wallingford Railway, which provides an alternative to the last three miles on some weekends.

-Getting there: First Great Western operate three fast trains per hour Monday-Friday and two per hour at weekends from London Paddington to Didcot Parkway, taking around 42 minutes.
+Getting there: Great Western operate three fast trains per hour Monday-Friday and two per hour at weekends from London Paddington to Didcot Parkway, taking around 42 minutes.

-Getting home: First Great Western operate two trains per hour (one per hour on Sundays) from Cholsey to London Paddington, taking around 84 minutes.
+Getting home: Great Western operate two trains per hour (one per hour on Sundays) from Cholsey to London Paddington, taking around 84 minutes.
 However, it is almost always faster to alight from these trains at Reading and change onto an express to Paddington from there, meaning the journey can be done in around 60 minutes.
 Online journey planners will tell you when this is the case.
 The direct trains from Cholsey run via Ealing Broadway for District and Central line connections.
 The Cholsey & Wallingford Railway operates heritage trains from Wallingford on selected weekends as an alternative to the last 3 miles of the walk.
 Dates and times are available here – the journey is around 15 minutes and runs into platform 5 at Cholsey’s mainline station.

 Fares: An off-peak return to Didcot Parkway for £23.40 (child £11.70, railcard £15.50) will cover both journeys.
 A Wallingford-Cholsey single on the preserved line is £3.50 adult, £2.00 child (may be higher if steam trains are operating).

 Almost a mile through built-up Didcot may not seem a great way to start a country